Dsha737/-Predicting-Student-Exam-Results/README.md

 *Project Description:*

-Students will use a small dataset about student study habits to:
+ used  a small dataset 30-40 records about student study habits to:

-Apply Linear Regression to predict a student’s final exam score based on hours studied.
+Applied Linear Regression to predict a student’s final exam score based on hours studied.

-Use Logistic Regression to predict whether a student passes or fails based on attendance rate and study time.
+Applied Logistic Regression to predict whether a student passes or fails based on attendance rate and study time.

-Try K-Means Clustering to group students based on their study time and attendance, then describe each group’s characteristics.
+Applied K-Means Clustering to group students based on their study time and attendance, then describe each group’s characteristics.

 *Dataset Details:*